A beautiful building and an important monument

 He was one of the American Founding Fathers.
 The main drafter of the Declaration of Independence.
 The first U.S. Secretary of State under George Washington.
 And the third President in his own right.
 There’s a lot to remember Thomas Jefferson for, and this Memorial does him proud.

-Hop-off the bus here and you’ll see a classically elegant structure residing over the ebb and flow of the Potomac River.
+Hop-off our bus tour here and you’ll see a classically elegant structure residing over the ebb and flow of the Potomac River.
 This beautiful domed building was commissioned in 1934 by Franklin Roosevelt, an admirer of Jefferson.
 Inside the dome you’ll find inscriptions of phrases from Jefferson’s life, including excerpts from the Declaration of Independence.

 From plaster to bronze